julia0607/Wide-Range-Image-Blending/README.md

 # Bridging the Visual Gap: Wide-Range Image Blending
-PyTorch implementaton of our CVPR 2021 oral paper "Bridging the Visual Gap: Wide-Range Image Blending".
+PyTorch implementaton of our CVPR 2021 paper "Bridging the Visual Gap: Wide-Range Image Blending".
 You can visit our project website [here](https://julia0607.github.io/Wide-Range-Image-Blending/).

 In this paper, we propose a novel model to tackle the problem of wide-range image blending, which aims to smoothly merge two different images into a panorama by generating novel image content for the intermediate region between them.